CCAT: Mod-Cam Readout Overview and Flexible Stripline Performance: Crosstalk

-To estimate the predicted crosstalk of this new design we performed simulations of the microstrip-to-stripline transition via structure using Ansys HFSS software.
-Using these simulations we first optimize the microstrip, stripline, and via dimensions to impedance match the full structure to $50 ~\Omega$.
-Using a simulated PCB configuration with optimal trace and via dimensions, the simulations yield crosstalk estimates at a level no greater than -60~dB for a single structure, and -57~dB across the full PCB.
-This represents an approximately 20~dB improvement in crosstalk level over the old PCB design, which should allow the PCB to exceed project requirements.
+To estimate the predicted crosstalk of the new PCB design we performed simulations of the via-trace structure on the PCB using Ansys HFSS software, with critical dimensions selected to impedance match the full structure to $50 ~\Omega$.
+These simulations estimate crosstalk at a level no greater than -60~dB for a single structure, and -57~dB across the full PCB.
+This represents an approximately 20~dB improvement in crosstalk level over the prior PCB design, allowing the PCB to exceed project requirements.